Drink: Purification of water

 Water is the chief constituent in all drinks, and the primary ingredient in most.
 Water is purified prior to drinking.
 Methods for purification include filtration and the addition of chemicals, such as chlorination.
 The importance of purified water is highlighted by the World Health Organization, who point out 94% of deaths from diarrhea – the third biggest cause of infectious death worldwide at 1.8 million annually – could be prevented by improving the quality of the victim's environment, particularly safe water.

-Pasteurisation
+Pasteurization

-Pasteurisation is the process of heating a liquid for a period of time at a specified temperature, then immediately cooling.
+Pasteurization is the process of heating a liquid for a period of time at a specified temperature, then immediately cooling.
 The process reduces the growth of microorganisms within the liquid, thereby increasing the time before spoilage.
-It is primarily used on milk, which prior to pasteurisation is commonly infected with pathogenic bacteria and therefore is more likely than any other part of the common diet in the developed world to cause illness.
+It is primarily used on milk, which prior to pasteurization is commonly infected with pathogenic bacteria and therefore is more likely than any other part of the common diet in the developed world to cause illness.